kminagawa/ulp-dactyl/README.md

 To solder the switches to the pcbs don't use a soldering iron.
 You need a hot air gun for these switches and pcbs.
 I used helping hands to raise the pcbs and blast them from below and prevent the switches plastic from getting damaged.

+## Trackball
+The trackball uses Rexroth BTUs `REXROTH R053010810`.
+I started out using static ceramic bearings, but the BTUs roll much better with almost no static friction (even after a lot of use).

 ## Running the configuration
 I've made a Nix Flake with the needed Python interpreter to generate the keyboard.
+If you don't want to use the flake you can try to install solidpython2 with `pip`.

 To use the flake you need to install Nix and activate Flake support.
 Then run
 ```bash
 nix develop